Welcome to Kindergarten at Foster City School

 All instruction is based on our district and California State Standards.

-Language Arts: Houghton Mifflin (adopted curriculum), Writing Workshop, Literacy centers, Guided Reading, D’Nealian Handwriting, Oral Language Skills, Listening Centers.
+Language Arts: Benchmark Advance, Writing Workshop, Literacy centers, Guided Reading, D’Nealian Handwriting, Oral Language Skills, Listening Centers.

-Math: Everyday Math (adopted curriculum), hands-on manipulatives, small group and partner work.
+Math: EnVision Math (adopted curriculum), hands-on manipulatives, small group and partner work.

 Science: Harcourt Brace and FOSS (adopted curriculum), Animals 2x2, Trees, Wood and Paper.